-The Chinese have made great strides in reducing their population through birth control.
-But that has not always been the case.
-Mao did nothing to reduce China's expanding population, which doubled under his leadership.
+Mao Zedong, the leader of China from 1949 to 1976, did nothing to reduce China's expanding population, which doubled under his leadership.
 He believed that birth control was a capitalist plot to weaken the country and make it vulnerable to attack.
-He also liked to say, "every mouth comes with two hands attached."
+He liked to say, "every mouth comes with two hands attached."
 For a while Mao urged Chinese to have lots of children to support his “human wave” defense policy when he feared attack from the United States and the Soviet Union.

 Over time the liabilities of a large, rapidly growing population soon became apparent.
 For one year, starting in August 1956, vigorous propaganda support was given to the Ministry of Public Health's mass birth control efforts.
 These efforts, however, had little impact on fertility.
 After the interval of the Great Leap Forward, Chinese leaders again saw rapid population growth as an obstacle to development, and their interest in birth control revived.
 In the early 1960s, propaganda, somewhat more muted than during the first campaign, emphasized the virtues of late marriage.
 Birth control offices were set up in the central government and some provinciallevel governments in 1964.
 The second campaign was particularly successful in the cities, where the birth rate was cut in half during the 1963-66 period.
 The chaos of the Cultural Revolution brought the program to a halt, however.
 [Source: Library of Congress]